 Twin bedroom, original fireplace and an en-suite bathroom with a hand held shower and an additional door so it can double up as a guest cloakroom.

-Junior Master double with a King-size bed, TV, en-suite bathroom with a freestanding ball and claw roll-top bath and seperate shower.
+Junior Master double with a King-size bed, TV, en-suite bathroom with a freestanding ball and claw roll-top bath and separate shower.

 Master Suite housing a super king-size double, French doors lead out onto the balcony at the rear of the house overlooking the grounds and Walmer Castle.
 En-suite shower room.